 Our neuropsychology department provides services to improve the social, psychological, and academic lives of children and their families.
 North Shore Pediatric Therapy provides Diagnostic and Testing services at our Des Plaines, Glenview, Highland Park and Bucktown clinics.

 Areas of Practice and Expertise

-Our Neuropsychologists help to determine initial diagnoses and appropriate intervention avenues for children and is able to supplement existing evaluations in order to make sure all questions are answered.
-Services include, but are not limited to: Neuropsychological Evaluation and Testing, Psychotherapy and an Academic Advocate Program.
+Our Neuropsychologists help to determine initial diagnoses and appropriate intervention avenues for children.
+They are able to supplement existing evaluations to ensure that all questions are answered.

-In addition, the team are able to serve as a means of support for families by establishing accommodations and interventions within the school setting.
+In addition, the team is able to serve as a means of support for families by working with schools to help establish needed services and accommodations.

 Now Accepting Insurance.
 Go to our Insurance page for more information.